BoboTiG/python-mss/README.rst

 Very basic, it will grab one screen shot by monitor or a screen shot of all monitors and save it to an optimised PNG file, Python 2.7/3.3 compatible.

-So, while you can `pip install mss`, you may just drop it in your project and forget about it.
+So, while you can `pip install --upgrade mss`, you may just drop it in your project and forget about it.

 MSS stands for Multi-Screen Shot.